-We are now pleased to share with you the full package of contributions of the Global Roadmap of Action Toward Sustainable Mobility for your review and input.
+We are now pleased to share with you the full package of contributions of the Global Roadmap of Action (GRA) Toward Sustainable Mobility for your review and input.
 This will kick-off the three-month engagement period with countries, the private sector and other relevant stakeholders to develop a shared and inclusive roadmap of action toward sustainable mobility.

 The package includes two components: (i) 6 “vertical” papers that each look at policy measures to achieve a specific policy goal (rural universal access, urban universal access, efficiency, safety, green mobility and gender); (ii) A “horizontal” paper that looks at mobility across policy goals.

 This package will be used as a basis to engage all relevant stakeholders in a discussion on HOW to transform the mobility system; it is issued as “work in progress” in the spirit of stimulating the co-creation of the final roadmap of action.
 If your organization is interested in providing feedback on the draft GRA, please e-mail Shokraneh Minovi email@example.com to receive the latest draft of the GRA, its 6 companion papers and a link to a feedback form to be filled and submitted.

 The GRA lays out a pathway for planners, public decision-makers and the private sector to follow to further world’s progress toward sustainable mobility.
 It builds on the findings of the Global Mobility Report (GMR) 2017 and the Transport Data Portal produced under the SuM4All umbrella.
 Download GRA One Pager